Social Sonar: spatial audio for social wayfinding

 Precise navigation to the person

-To understand the status quo of social wayfinding, I led research on friend-finding behaviors from selecting the methodology, writing protocol, and moderating.
+To understand the status quo of social wayfinding, I led research on friend-finding behaviors from selecting the methodology to moderating.
 I observed current tool usage and the workarounds people rely on when they fall short.

 Contextual Inquiry